projects-and-algos-march-2020/Vae_Vivorum_readme/readme.md

 - Eventually Set up Bootstrap "cards" system for each map
 - Change to fire and aim with mouse
 - Add Pause Functionality
-- Create Health and Armor Bars
+- Create Health and Armor Bars for each enemy on screen
-- Have to reload or pause if firing too often
+- Have to reload or pause if firing too often **DONE**
-- When enemies hit, they take damage instead
+- When enemies hit, they take damage instead **DONE**
+- Explosions when enemies hit/destroyed
+- Add movement patterns to enemies
+- Add damaged enemy images
+- Missiles do area damage

 ---

 # Artist Credits

 "[asset name]" by [author name] licensed [license(s)]: [asset url]
+"Spaceship Tut" by Skorpio licensed CC-BY 3.0 and GPL 3.0: https://opengameart.org/content/spaceship-tutorial-0
+"Bullet Effects" by Master484 licensed Public Domain: https://opengameart.org/content/bullet-collection-2-m484-games